 Identifying Hotend Thermistor

 As a recent owner of a second-hand Voron 2.4, I’ve been exploring how it works and optimizing its performance (someone may affectionately call “calibration hell”).
-Early on, I noticed an issue with the hotend temperature readings: when I powered on the machine, the hotend temperature was consistently reported as 12 degrees Celsius below room temperature.
-This immediately told me something was off and confirmed why my prints “could have been better”.
+Early on, I noticed a significant issue with the hotend temperature readings: upon powering on the machine, the hotend consistently reported a temperature 12 degrees Celsius below room temperature.
+This immediately indicated a problem and explained why my prints “could have been better”.

 Setup analysis

-My first step was to check the cables on the EBB42 toolboard (a common toolboard by BigTreeTech for Voron printers), its documentation from BTT, and my Klipper configuration files.
-What I discovered was a clear misconfiguration: The hotend thermistor was connected to the TH0 port on the EBB42.
+My initial step involved inspecting the cables on the EBB42 toolboard (a common BigTreeTech toolboard for Voron printers), consulting its BTT documentation, and reviewing my Klipper configuration files.
+The discovery was a clear misconfiguration: the hotend thermistor was incorrectly connected to the TH0 port on the EBB42.

 While this port can be used for some thermistors, the EBB42 also features a dedicated MAX31865 sensor, which is specifically designed for PT100/PT1000 RTD sensors and offers significantly more accurate and reliable temperature readings.
-My suspicion grew that the previous owner was just happy with the initial wiring instead of aiming to the optimal setup.
+My suspicion grew that the previous owner had settled for the initial wiring rather than optimizing the setup.

 Before changing the connections, I had to make sure about the kind of thermistor the printer had.